Prelude, Op. 28, No. 1 (Chopin)

 The Prelude, Op.
-28, No. 1 is the first of Chopin's 24 preludes for piano.
+28, No. 1 is the first of Frédéric Chopin's 24 preludes for piano.
 It was published in 1839 and dedicated to Camille Pleyel.
 Pianist Vladimir de Pachmann noted this prelude as "The first one is in a style that reminds one very forcibly of Schumann."

 Analysis

 Marked Agitato ("agitated") and in the key of C major, this prelude is in 2/8 time.
 This prelude lasts from about 40 seconds to one minute and is a mere 34 bars (or measures) long.
 This prelude consists of 8-bar phrases with a coda in the end of the piece and consists of arpeggios with four-part harmony.
 From bars 16–20, a stretto is listed in the English and French first editions of the piece, which means increase the tempo in the piece, though this is not written in the Italian first edition.
 Throughout the piece, the piece shifts out of C major but doesn't modulate to a different key.
 According to Marilyn Anne Meier, an Australian concert pianist, the prelude should be played "…by playing the semiquavers intensely legato, not articulated and separated."